softwaresaved/common-form-questions/core-questions.md

 ### Question:
 What software do you use most often in your work?

+#### Reason:
+To understand the software packages and libraries used in computational research to help inform training, engagement and to inform the community.

 #### Hint:
 Please separate different software products with a comma.
 If one is a web browser, please indicate the sites/applications/services you use.